altostra/altostra-template-scalable-webhook-nodejs/README.md

-# Scalable Webhook Template
+# Scalable Webhook Template - NodeJS

-Use this template to create a scalable webhook project.
+This template implements the Scalable Webhook pattern, including the source code to get you started quickly.

-You can then change and extend it to fit your requirements.
+After you create a project from this template, change and extend it to fit your specific requirements.

 To learn more about the Scalable Webhook pattern and how to use it, read our [blog post](https://www.altostra.com/blog/scalable-webhook) on the subject.

 ## Before you begin